Rights of nature law

 Rights of nature law is the codification and other implementations of the legal and jurisprudential theory of the rights of nature.
 This legal school of thought describes inherent rights as associated with ecosystems and species, similar to the concept of fundamental human rights.

 The early 2000s saw a significant expansion of rights of nature law, in the form of constitutional provisions, treaty agreements, national and subnational statutes, local laws, and court decisions.
-As of 2022, nature's rights laws exist in 24 countries, (up from 17 in 2021) including in Canada, at least seven Tribal Nations in the U.S. and Canada, and over 60 cities and counties throughout the United States.
-The total number of countries with either existing or pending rights of nature legal provisions was 29 as of 2022.
+As of 2022, nature's rights laws exist at the local to national levels in 39 countries, including in Canada, at least seven Tribal Nations in the U.S. and Canada, and over 60 cities and counties throughout the United States.
+The total number of initiatives was 409 as of June 2021 and 495 as of May 2024.
+The EcoJurisprudence Monitor lists over 540 as of early 2025.

 Treaties

 New Zealand

 Legal standing for natural systems in New Zealand arose alongside new attention paid to long-ignored treaty agreements with the Indigenous Maori.
 In August 2012, a treaty agreement signed with the Maori iwi recognized the Whanganui River and tributaries as a legal entity, an "indivisible and living whole" with its own standing.
 The national Te Awa Tupua Act was enacted in March 2017 to further formalize this status.

 In 2013, the Te Urewera Forest treaty agreement similarly recognized the legal personhood of the Forest, with the Te Urewera Act signed into law in 2014 to formalize this status.
 In 2017 a treaty settlement with the Maori was signed that recognized Mount Taranaki as "a legal personality, in its own right".

 Each of these developments advanced the indigenous principle that the ecosystems are living, spiritual beings with intrinsic value, incapable of being owned in an absolute sense.